openbaton/integration-tests/README.md

 | integration-test-scenarios                    | Here you can specify a folder in which you can put integration test scenarios.
 If *.ini* files exist in this folder, the integration test will use just those files.
 If there are no files it will use the ones in the projects resource folder |
 | external-properties-file   | If you want to use another file for fetching the properties.
 It is already preset to */etc/openbaton/integration-test/integration-test.properties*.
 If it does not exist it will not be used. |

-After that you will also need a keypair for openstack.
-Create one and download the private key as a .pem file.
+In case you plan to use scenarios which are instantiating VMs on OpenStack, you will need a keypair.
+Create one directly from the OpenStack dashboard and download the private key as a .pem file.
 Rename it to *integration-test.pem* and provide it with the needed permissions by executing *chmod 400 integration-test.pem*.
 If it does not exist already create the directory */etc/openbaton/integration-test* on your machine and move the pem file into it.
 The next step is to create a vim file.